shuai-xu/flink/docs/ops/deployment/cluster_setup.md

 Set the `jobmanager.rpc.address` key to point to your master node.
 You should also define the maximum amount of main memory the JVM is allowed to allocate on each node by setting the `jobmanager.heap.mb` and `taskmanager.heap.mb` keys.

-These values are given in MB.
-If some worker nodes have more main memory which you want to allocate to the Flink system you can overwrite the default value by setting the environment variable `FLINK_TM_HEAP` on those specific nodes.
+Currently all the TaskManagers are started with the same resource specification and jvm arguments(-Xms, -Xmx, -Xmn, -XX:MaxDirectMemorySize, etc.).
+Navigate to [TaskManager Resource](../internals/taskmanager_resource.html) to figure out how the TaskManager Resources are configured.
+If some worker nodes have more main memory and you want to override the heap memory settings, the environment variable `FLINK_TM_HEAP` will not take effect and we recommend you to start multiple TaskManager instances on those specific nodes.

 Finally, you must provide a list of all nodes in your cluster which shall be used as worker nodes.
 Therefore, similar to the HDFS configuration, edit the file *conf/slaves* and enter the IP/host name of each worker node.
 Each worker node will later run a TaskManager.